icopy-site/awesome/docs/awesome/awesome-ant-design.md

 - [Typescript React With Mobx Starter](https://github.com/YDJ-FE/ts-react-webpack) - a starter-template with typescript, react, mobx, antd and webpack).
 - [React-PWA, PawJS and AntDesign](https://github.com/Atyantik/example-pawjs-ant-design) - A pluggable boilerplate with SEO, PWA, SSR, Skeleton, Placeholders, etc. as some of its many features.
 - [Create React App + Ant Design](https://github.com/ant-design/create-react-app-antd) - Use antd in create-react-app without ejecting
+- [ScaffoldHub.io](https://scaffoldhub.io) - Generate fullstack React + Ant Design applications with MongoDB, SQL or Firebase Firestore.

 ## Non-JavaScript Libraries

 A list of libraries that are written for non-JavaScript languages.

 - [Antizer](https://github.com/priornix/antizer) - Ant Design library for [ClojureScript](https://clojurescript.org/), an immutable, functional language that cross-compiles to JavaScript.
+- [syn-antd](https://gitlab.com/synqrinus/syn-antd) - Ant Design wrapper for [ClojureScript](https://clojurescript.org/) and [Reagent](https://github.com/reagent-project/reagent) using [shadow-cljs](http://shadow-cljs.org/) with tree-shaking support.
+As with other ClojureScript libraries, it cross-compiles to JavaScript.

 ## Electron